supabase-community/supabase-mcp/packages/mcp-server-postgrest/README.md

 # @supabase/mcp-server-postgrest

 This is an MCP server for [PostgREST](https://postgrest.org).
-It allows LLMs perform database queries and operations on Postgres databases via PostgREST.
+It allows LLMs to perform CRUD operations on your app via REST API.

-This server works with both Supabase projects (which use PostgREST) and standalone PostgREST servers.
+This server works with Supabase projects (which run PostgREST) and any standalone PostgREST server.

 ## Tools